ali-akturin/cs312_project_pt2/README.md

 How will we do it?

 We will use Hashicorp Terraform to set up our infrastructure.
-Terraform is an infrastructure as code tool that we will use to deploy and configure our AWS EC2 instance.
+Terraform is an infrastructure as code tool that we will use to deploy our AWS EC2 instance.
 [Here's a link that explains what is Terraform](https://developer.hashicorp.com/terraform/intro)

-Then we will use our bash script to run a Docker container of a Minecraft Server.
+Then we will use our bash script to configure our EC2 instance and run a Docker container of a Minecraft Server.
 [Here's the link to the docker image](https://hub.docker.com/r/itzg/minecraft-server)

 That's it!
 ## Requirements